004helix/vban2pipe/README.md

 Output latency is only 2 packets in stream.

-The pipe name parsed each time the first stream is connected.
+The pipe name parsed each time the primary stream is connected.
 The following placeholders in pipe name can be used:

 | Character | Replacement                                |